 Pelican Harbor Seabird Station is dedicated to the rescue, rehabilitation and release of sick, injured or orphaned brown pelicans, seabirds and other native wildlife; and the preservation and protection of these species through educational and scientific means.

-This four-minute video was created by Jeff Guerra and debuted at our 2016 Pelican Party Gala.
-It showcases the wide diversity of patients treated at our 36-year old facility that started with a single brown pelican back in 1980.
+This four-minute video was created by Jeff Guerra and debuted at our annual Pelican Party Gala.
+It showcases the wide diversity of patients treated at our 37-year old facility that started with a single brown pelican back in 1980.

-PHSS treats over 150 different species each year including squirrels, opossums, turtles as well as seabirds and migratory warblers like this adult male prothonotary warbler.
+PHSS treats over 100 different species each year, including seabirds, songbirds, raptors and other migrants, such as this adult male prothonotary warbler.

 Being located in Miami, we receive a large array of birds from the Greater Everglades area like this roseate spoonbill.